 Once in residence, you may want to investigate other sources of support available through the University.
 These include research assistantships, paid internships and University grants and scholarships.
 Your advisor can help you with the application process.

 Graduate Research Conference, 2010

 Graduate students should consider becoming involved in a research project.
 Most faculty members have research projects underway and many of them allow for graduate student participation.
-Participation ranges from paid assistantships where students assist in collecting interview or focus group data, running experiments, or conducting statistical data analysis to unpaid opportunities assisting as a part of a research team for course credit.
-Whether paid or work for course credit, students receive training in methods of data collection and analysis, learn about the theoretical context of the research, and get to work closely with faculty members.
+Participation ranges from paid assistantships, where students assist in collecting interview or focus group data, running experiments, or conducting statistical data analysis, to unpaid opportunities assisting as a part of a research team for course credit.
+Whether they are paid or working for course credit, students receive training in methods of data collection and analysis, learn about the theoretical context of the research, and get to work closely with faculty members.